Bernice Bing: Early career

+Most of her early work is destroyed, stolen, or lost.
+A common theme in her early work was exploration of her own identity, particularly as an Asian woman, in contrast to dominant ideas of "normalcy."

 Following college, Bing became involved in the San Francisco Bay Area art scene.

 In 1960, while accompanying Joan Brown to New York for the latter’s one-person show at Staempfli Gallery, she met Marcel Duchamp, an extraordinary experience for her.

 In 1961, San Francisco’s Batman Gallery, an alternative Beat space with all black walls and located at 2222 Fillmore (named by poet Michael McClure and painter Bruce Conner), mounted her one-person exhibition Paintings & Drawings by Bernice Bing, which garnered praise from critics like Alfred Frankenstein from the San Francisco Chronicle.
 She also showed large-scale works, including her painting Las Meninas (1960) based on Diego Velázquez's Baroque court scene, also entitled Las Meninas (1656).

 James Monte critically reviewed her shows in Artforum in 1963 and 1964.
 She moved to Mayacamas Vineyards, Napa Valley in 1963 for a three-year period but returned to Berkeley for her two-person exhibition at Berkeley Gallery.

-In 1967, she took part in the first residential program of Esalen Institute, New Age Psychology and Philosophy at Big Sur, where she continued her interest in C.G.
-Jung’s symbolism, encountered Joseph Campbell and Alan Watts, and read Fritjof Capra’s 1975 book, Tao of Physics.
+In 1967, she took part in the first residential program of Esalen Institute, New Age Psychology and Philosophy at Big Sur, where she continued her interest in William Blake and Carl Jung’s symbolism; attended workshops by Joseph Campbell, Alan Watts, Fritz Perls, and Abraham Maslow; and read Fritjof Capra’s 1975 book, Tao of Physics.
 From 1984 to 85, Bing traveled to Korea, Japan and China, studying traditional Chinese ink landscape painting at the Zhejiang Art Academy in Haungzhou.

-In addition to art, Bing was also an activist and arts administrator.
+In addition to art, Bing was an educator, including at the California College of Arts and Crafts (her alma mater), an activist, and arts administrator.
 She involved herself in many programs and organizations, like the National Endowment for the Arts Expansion program (1968), the Neighborhood Arts Program (1969–71), and the San Francisco Art Festival at the San Francisco Civic Center (early 1970s).
+She was an artist under the Comprehensive Employment and Training Act (CETA), which funded 20,000 arts sector jobs nationwide.
+In 1975, Bing and two other artists, working under the Neighborhood Arts Program and CETA, established the Scrounger Center for Reusable Art Parts (SCRAP).
 In 1977, Bing created an art workshop with the Baby Wah Chings, a Chinatown gang, after the Golden Dragon Massacre in San Francisco.

 Bing also served as the first executive director of the South of Market Cultural Center (now known as SOMArts) from 1980 to 1984, expanding the programming during her time there.
 Her work in the community was recognized by awards in 1983 and 1984.